5 types of business loans

 4. Business credit cards

+A business credit card is a revolving line of credit that lets you make purchases up to a certain amount and pay the balance down repeatedly, separating business and personal spending.
 Business credit cards are widely used by small businesses for everyday expenses, travel, online purchases and building business credit.
 They offer convenience, often include rewards and can help you keep your business and personal finances separate.
 Compared to business term loans, which provide a lump sum, business credit cards offer access to a revolving line of credit.
-This means you can make purchases up to a certain amount and pay down the balance repeatedly.

 Business credit cards can be a convenient way to fund day-to-day expenses, but if you carry a balance, interest costs can add up quickly.
 A variety of business credit cards are available, so take the time to research the rewards programs, benefits and terms so you can find your best option.